 A typical pond installation has several StinkSTOPpers on the pond.
-A 230 cow dairy farm would need two or three, while a 3,000 cow dairy may require 30 or more StinkSTOPpers.
+A 230 cow dairy farm would need at least three, while a 3,000 cow dairy may require 30 or more StinkSTOPpers.

 The number of StinkSTOPpers required for proper design depends the animal units of manure flowing into the pond.
 Generally, one StinkSTOPper handles the manure of 100 animal units.
 An Animal Unit is a hypothetical measurement.
 It is 1,000 lbs. of live animal.
 One Animal Unit is equivalent to a 1,000 lb dairy animal .
 A 1,400 lb holstein dairy cow would be 1.4 animal units.
 One hundred 10lb piglets would be one Animal Unit.